 Recruiters will also reach out to their network to find candidates who are looking for their next job or may be interested in advancing their career.

 3. Finding great candidates

-Once the recruiter has ascertained that a candidate matches the experience and personality that a Client needs, AND that the candidate is still interested in the position, they will present that candidate to the client.
+Once the recruiter has determined a candidate matches the experience and personality that the company is looking for, they may be required to carry out some background checks to confirm the information the candidate has submitted.
+If the candidate is still interested in the position, they will present that candidate to the client.

 4. Presenting candidates

 Recruiters don’t just email resumes to clients and hope that something sticks.